chenatu/ndn-repo/INSTALL.md

-ndn_repo:  A basic version of NDN repository
+ndn-repo:  A basic version of NDN repository
 ===========================================================================

 Prerequisites